tbfld/counter.ink/content/blg/new/2025-01-29-the reign-of-terror-heritage-style.md

 ---
-title: 2025-01-29-the reign-of-terror-heritage-style
+title: 2025-01-29 the reign of terror — Heritage style
 description:
 extract:
 created: 2025-01-29 08:11
 updated: 2025-02-14 22:04
 author:
 images:
 order:
 enableToc:
 permalink:
 aliases:
 draft:
 publish:
 date: 2025-01-29
 tags:
   - government
   - history
   - institution
   - politics
   - right
-status: "draft"
+status: draft
 ---

 You gotta hand it to the Trumpets — they’re way ahead of everyone else.
 They came with a clear operational plan and guns ablaze, but the media (and therefore the populace) hasn’t even begun to see the pattern.
 Trump: